alexgolec/tda-api/docs/order-builder.rst

 <https://github.com/alexgolec/tda-api/issues>`__.

-That being said, experienced traders who understand how various order types and complex strategies work will find this builder easy to use, at least for the order types with which they are familiar.
+That being said, experienced traders who understand how various order types and complex strategies work should find this builder easy to use, at least for the order types with which they are familiar.
 Here are some resources you can use to learn more, courtesy of the Securites and Exchange Commission: